-Expressing love for your child
+Express love for your children

 Play with your child.
 Show positive physical contact, touch, hug, express your affection for your child.
 Know where your child is and who he or she is with at all times.

-Teaching your child to love God
+Teach your children to love God